Fan-Out Synthesis Pattern¶

 G -->|FAIL| F

-Diversity Mechanisms¶
+Diversity mechanisms¶

-- Vary model temperature between agent instances
+- Vary the model temperature between agent instances.

 The synthesis agent receives all N outputs and must: